tevli/tevli/README.md

 - 👀 I’m interested in PHP, Golang and other interesting languages/projects.
 - 🌱 I’m currently perfecting my algorithms skillup.
 - 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me self@ebube.pro
+- 📫 How to reach me precious@tev.li

 <!---
 tevli/tevli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.